TarnavskyAndrew/bot_assistant/README.md

 *A Python console bot for contact management, with backup support, data validation and multilingual support.*

-## Possibilities
+## Features

-- Add/delete/edit contacts
+- Add, change, delete contacts
-- Search by name and phone number
+- Number validation
+- Support for multiple phone numbers with region codes
 - Display all contacts
+- Add and show birthdays, see upcoming ones
+- Multilingual: English and Ukrainian
+- Automatic backup and restore
+- Personalized greeting based on last visit
+- Random "good mood" message with each greeting
-- Backup
+- Extensible architecture
 - Command line support

-- Number validation
-- Multilingual interface (UA/EN)
-- Extensible architecture
+## Supported Commands
+Use the `help` command inside the bot to view all available commands.

 ### Functional Overview